 If you have a low pain tolerance, it doesn’t bar you from getting this piercing.
 Make sure that you eat and drink some water before the procedure to give your body the energy it needs.
 Choose an experienced piercer who will walk you through the process, tell you when to breathe, and who can do the procedure quickly and smoothly.
 The pain level of your piercing will greatly depend upon your piercer’s expertise, so choose wisely.

-The flat piercing will take at least 3 months to heal, but it could take up to 6 months.
+The flat piercing will take at least 6 months to heal, but it could take as long as 9 months to one year.
 The key to shortening your healing is committing to proper aftercare practices, getting enough rest and taking care of your body, and leaving the flat piercing jewelry alone.
-Before stopping aftercare practices, have your piercer take a look and confirm that you are done healing.